ramtej/EOS-state-history-API/README.md

 # Overview
 The goal of this project is to create a new public API interface to allow existing dApp developers to seamlessly query the new Postgresql database format created by the state history plugin and have it return everything in the same format as the existing (now deprecated and unmaintainable) history plugin.

+As ongoing development efforts continue on a new API standard with the Elastic Search plugin, this API will be maintained to that new standard as it is developed.

 This will give block producers more flexibility in choosing the history backend they are most comfortable with, and further advances efforts to develop a full replacement for the existing history plugin.